expressjs/session/README.md

 authenticated, which will be treated as a modification to the session, causing it to be saved. *This has been fixed in PassportJS 0.3.0*

+##### checkTouchModified

+If set to `false`, unmodified sessions are always touched.
+However, when `rolling` is disabled, the expiration date in the cookie can differ from that which is in the store, since the cookie expiration date is only updated if the session is modified, but the session in the store is updated regardless.

+If set to `true` and the store supports "touching", unmodified sessions are not touched in the store at the end of each request.
+Manually calling `session.touch()` will extend the cookie expiry, and call `store.touch()`, which should implement server-side expiry extension.

+The default value is `false`.
 ##### secret

 **Required option**